Teen · Open Bite

 The plan

 Invisalign Teen treatment addressed the arch constriction and the open bite simultaneously.
 Expansion of the upper arch created the transverse width that had been lost during the thumb-sucking years.
 Vertical control through posterior attachments managed the molar positions to allow the bite to close naturally as space was created anteriorly.
 A myofunctional therapist worked with the patient concurrently to retrain the tongue posture and swallowing pattern.
-His parents reported that he engaged with the tongue exercises more seriously than any homework.
-He understood exactly why the tongue work mattered.
+Her parents reported that she engaged with the tongue exercises more seriously than any homework.
+She understood exactly why the tongue work mattered.

 The outcome